Main

 • Provide RE peripheral business provision.

-In April 2022, we invested in Mainstream Renewable Power Limited, a leading renewable energy operator engaged in onshore and offshore wind and solar power projects mainly in Latin America and Africa.
-The company is aiming to develop 25 GW over the next 10 years.
+• In April 2022, we invested in Mainstream Renewable Power Limited, a leading renewable energy operator engaged in onshore and offshore wind and solar power projects mainly in Latin America and Africa.

 • CLEAN WATER AND SANITATION